 A Wall-Hung Cabinet With Open Shelves

 All you have to do is construct a rectangular, open-ended box with dimensions that will fit your space, screw strips of wood to the sides to act as shelf supports and screw the shelves onto the supports.
-You can leave the back open and let the wall show through, but the unit is easier to hang and more stable if you add a plywood or Masonite backing through which you can drive the screws.
+You can leave the back open and let the wall show through, but the unit is easier to hang and more stable if you add a plywood back through which you can drive the screws.
 Add decorative trim, sand and paint, and you have custom-built bathroom shelves that probably took less than four hours to make.

 - Popular Mechanics: How to Build a French Cleat Shelf to Hold Virtually Anything